I am so excited to share today a DIY craft to make these painted coasters. They are painted and free-stitched embroidery and I love how they came out.

 Don’t these look great?

-Here are sixteen more DIY Crafts for summer!
+Here are sixteen more DIY Crafts!

 Click on any of the links for all of the details.